AFS Intercultural Programs: World War I

 While American media described the ambulance and transport units as easy duty, many volunteered for AFS to join the fighting as fast as possible.
 Before the AFS was absorbed into the much larger, federalized U.S. Army Ambulance Service in autumn 1917 (many transport drivers joining the Motor Transport Corps), it had numbered more than 2500 volunteers, including some 800 drivers of French military transport trucks.
 It had actively recruited its drivers from the campuses of American colleges and universities, promoting morale by creating units with volunteers from the same schools.
 All financed their own uniforms and transportation to France where they worked under the same conditions as French ambulance drivers—with the same pay—and often found themselves serving under extremely dangerous missions on the Front.
 By the end of the war, some 127 men who had served with the AFS had been killed and a notable number of individuals and units had earned the Croix de Guerre and the Médaille de Guerre for their heroic actions as drivers.

-Other volunteer ambulance corps served the French Army as "foreign sanitary sections" during World War I. The first was Henry Harjes’’ "Formation" units under the American Red Cross, followed by Richard Norton's American Volunteer Motor-Ambulance Corps, organized in London under the St. John's Ambulance (the British Red Cross).
+Other volunteer ambulance corps served the French Army as "foreign sanitary sections" during World War I. The first was Henry Herman Harjes' "Formation" units under the American Red Cross, followed by Richard Norton's American Volunteer Motor Ambulance Corps, organized in London under the St. John's Ambulance (the British Red Cross).
 Later, both would merge —under the American Red Cross—as the "Norton-Harjes".
 In the summer and fall of 1917, when all the volunteer ambulance services were invited to join the new U.S. Army Ambulance Service, Norton's units simply disbanded, while Harjes’, under the American Red Cross, moved into Italy where they would subsequently serve under the USAAS.

 Once the Americans entered the war, many drivers joined combat units, both French and American, serving as officers in a variety of assignments, notably in air force and artillery units.
-At the same time, a large percentage of volunteers signed up for the military, thenceforth members of USAAS units, but remaining identified with their AFS past—a past kept alive through the work of HQ, still at 21 rue Raynouard, where a Bulletin was published and where visiting ambulance drivers could find temporary lodgings and meals.
+At the same time, a large percentage of volunteers signed up for the military, thenceforth members of USAAS units, but remaining identified with their AFS past—a past kept alive through the work of HQ, still at 21 rue Raynouard, where an American Field Service Bulletin was published and where visiting ambulance drivers could find temporary lodgings and meals.